empire/go-dlv-k8s/README.md

 This repository demonstrates how to set up a debugger for Go microservices running in Docker using [Delve](https://github.com/go-delve/delve).
 This setup allows for remote debugging of Go applications running in a Docker container, eliminating the need to constantly add logging statements and redeploy.

+This repository serves as a demonstration of the concepts discussed in my article on [dev.to](https://dev.to/empire/remote-debugging-go-app-1nml).

 ## Getting Started

 ### Prerequisites